bioinfo-pf-curie/ATAC-seq/README.md

 Calling:
 --caller [str]                     Peak caller to use ['macs2','genrich'].
 Several tools can be specified (comma separated).
 Default: 'macs2'
---tn5sites [bool]                  Focus the analysis on Tn5 insertion sites (ie. work at the reads level and not at the fragment one)
+--tn5sites [bool]                  Focus the analysis on Tn5 insertion sites (ie. work at the reads level and not at the fragment one).
+Default: false
 --extsize [int]                    Value to use for extsize parameter during Macs calling.
 Shift parameter will be set up as extsize/2.
 Default: 73

 Annotation:          If not specified in the configuration file or you wish to overwrite any of the references given by the --genome field